Loop-erased random walk and Poisson kernel on planar graphs: Planarity and global behavior

 We continue with the proof of Proposition~\ref{prop: close points intersect - fixed a}.
-Let $c>0$ be the constant from Corollary \ref{cor: w encompasses}.
-Let $M \in \N$ be large enough so that $(1-c)^M < \alpha$.
-Let $\eta > 0$ be small enough so that $500^{M+1} \eta < 1/40$.
-For $j=1,2,\ldots,M$, define $r_j = 500^j \eta \eps$, and define $F_j = \set{ \vphi \circ S_y[T^{(y)}(r_j), T^{(y)}(400r_j)] \around^{(400r_j)} {\tilde a} }$.
-By the strong Markov property and by Corollary \ref{cor: w encompasses}, since $\vphi(y) \in \rho(\tilde a, \eta \eps)$, we have $ \Pr \Br{ F_j }{ \ov{F_1} , \ldots, \ov{F_{j-1}} } \geq c$ for every $j$, which implies
+Let $c>0$ be the constant from Corollary~\ref{cor: w encompasses}.
+Let $M \in\N$ be large enough so that $(1-c)^M < \alpha$.
+Let $\eta> 0$ be small enough so that $500^{M+1} \eta< 1/40$.
+For $j=1,2,\ldots,M$, define $r_j = 500^j \eta\eps$, and define $F_j = \{\vphi\circ S_y[T^{(y)}(r_j), T^{(y)}(400r_j)] \around ^{(400r_j)} {\tilde a} \}$.
+By the strong Markov property and by Corollary~\ref{cor: w encompasses}, since $\vphi(y) \in\rho(\tilde a, \eta\eps)$, we have $ \mathbb{P} [F_j \mid\ov{F}_1 , \ldots, \ov{F}_{j-1} ] \geq c$ for every $j$, which implies

 (here and below $\ov{E}$ is the complement of the event $E$).
-Since $G$ is planar-irreducible, the proposition follows. \end{proof}
+Since $G$ is planar-irreducible, the proposition follows. \end{pf}

-\subsection{Starting Near the Boundary}
+\subsection{Starting near the boundary}

-In this section we prove the version of Lemma 5.4 in \cite{LSW} that is relevant to us.
-Part of the proof is similar to that of \cite{LSW}, but the setting here is more general and requires more details.
+In this section we prove the version of Lemma 5.4 in~\cite{LSW} that is relevant to us.
+Part of the proof is similar to that of~\cite{LSW}, but the setting here is more general and requires more details. \begin{lem} For any $\eps,\alpha> 0$, there exist $\eta,\delta_0 > 0$ such that for every $0 < \delta< \delta_0$ the following holds: